Mara Maleeva-Zhivkova: First Lady of Bulgaria

-She had a great opportunity to dedicate herself to a scientific career, but she gave it up and devoted herself to her family.
+Maleeva Zhivkova devoted herself to her family and helping her husbands political career.
 Partly because of this, her husband made a quick career in the party and the state, taking the post of First Secretary of the Central Committee of the Bulgarian Communist Party, Prime Minister and Deputy Head of State as President of the State Council of the Bulgarian People's Republic.

 Mara became the wife of the communist leader of Bulgaria, whose name and photos regularly appeared in Bulgarian newspapers.
 Unlike the first ladies of Western countries, she did not wear jewelry and jewels, she did not lead a secular life, but entered the history of Bulgaria as one of the most intelligent, erudite, and cultured wives of the rulers of Bulgaria.
 She often accompanied Zhivkov on trips abroad, prepared for the peculiarities and culture of the country, and actively participated in the meetings and negotiations of the Bulgarian leader.
 She was fluent in French, which at the time was considered the language of diplomacy.

 She took on the solution of many issues and problems instead of her husband.
 She responded not only to hundreds of daily letters from people who had fallen victim to any injustice, but also to much of Zhivkov's correspondence.
 She kept her husband from many controversial decisions with her advice.

 Mara Maleeva encouraged the scholarly work of her and Zhivkov's daughter Lyudmila and did not want the latter to turn towards politics.
 Maleeva's death in 1971 paved the way for her husband to start fast-tracking Lyudmila on a political career.

 The tomb of Mara Maleeva-Zhivkova and Todor Zhivkov is in the Central Cemetery in Sofia.